Stanny2017/frontendmasters-demo/notebook/webpack/webpack-plugin-system.md

- ## 7 Tapable instance（aka classes）
+ # 7 Tapable instance（aka classes）

- ### Compiler
+ ## Compiler

 - exposed via Node API
 - top level、central dispatch
-- hooks are very top level， they controls when webpack starts, finish bundles, before compiles .etc.
+- hooks are very top level， they controls lifecircle  such as when webpack starts, finish bundles, before compiles .etc.

- ### Compilation (aka：the dependency Graph)
+ ## Compilation (aka：the dependency Graph)

  - it's where webpack kicks off building the dependency graphy.
  - created by Compiler.
  - the brain of webpack.
+ - it contains the dependency graph traversal algorithm.

+ ## Resolver

+ - give a partical path，and it's ganna to make sure it exists.
+ - The Resolver instance asynchronously locates a module by its particle path
+ - it's faster than node synchronize resolver

+## Module Factory

+- create module instance,( Factory, which create objects)
+- Module Factories take successfully resolved requests and collect the source from the file to store the information in a module object

+## Parser

+- takes the string of the source code, and convert it to AST（Abtract syntax tree）

+## Template

+- data bind for modules
+- create the code you see in the bundles

+# creating plugins

+through plugins, you can modify anthing in webpack